knative/docs/docs/eventing/samples/sequence/sequence-with-broker-trigger/README.md

----
-title: "Using Sequence with Broker and Trigger"
-linkTitle: "Using with Broker and Trigger"
-weight: 20
-type: "docs"
----

 We are going to create the following logical configuration.
 We create a PingSource, feeding events into the Broker, then we create a `Filter` that wires those events into a [`Sequence`](../../../flows/sequence.md) consisting of 3